Doubutsu Sentai Zyuohger vs. Ninninger the Movie: Super Sentai's Message from the Future: Plot

 Exposed, Gilmarda removes his disguise and creates copies of Bangray, Jagged, Gengetsu Kibaoni, Raizo Gabi and Masakage Tsugomori to fight the Ninningers and the Zyuohgers, who transform to fight back.
 Zyuoh Eagle and Akaninger have a hard time against the Gengetsu clone, until Yoshiharu and Tsumuji appear to help them.
 In the occasion, a sealing shuriken appears and transforms into a Nin Shuriken for Yoshiharu to use.
 Yoshiharu, his father and grandfather then transform into Akaninger to face Gengetsu, while Zyuoh Eagle chases after Gilmarda.
 Naria brings Azald and Quval to assist Gilmarda, but Bud appears to stand in their way, when the Kyurangers suddenly arrive and drive the three villains away.
-After the Kyurangers leave, Bud concludes that their appearance is a sign that history was successfully altered, allowing the legacy of Super Sentai to continue.
+After the Kyurangers leave, Bud concludes that their appearance is a sign that history was successfully restored, allowing the legacy of Super Sentai to continue.

 With the clones destroyed, the Ninningers and Zyuohgers join forces to defeat Gilmarda, who enlarges himself with some Continue Medals and decides to destroy the whole planet.
 The two sentai then form Wild Tousai Dodeka King and King Shurikenzin to fight Gilmarda, but the enemy easily overpowers them.
 Just as the heroes are about to be killed, they have a vision of the previous 38 Red Sentai, who bestow them the power to form Wild Tousai Shuriken King, that infused with the power of all the Super Sentai, destroys Gilmarda once and for all.
 Having prevented his father's death, Yoshiharu bids farewell to him and his friends before returning to the future.
 As the others wonder how Yoshiharu came to exist since his father should be already dead, Takaharu deduces that his new wife must be already pregnant, revealing that he has just married, a fact that astonishes even his own family, who was unaware of it.